bjavier9/gestorSIP/CONTEXTO_GEMINI.md

   database: "Cloud Firestore"
   authentication: "Firebase Authentication with custom JWTs"

+critical_directives:
+  - directive_id: "FIREBASE_CONFIG_LOCK"
+    description: "CRITICAL: Do NOT modify the file `src/config/firebase.ts`.
+It contains the definitive, working Firebase initialization logic that loads credentials directly from `firebase-credentials.json`.
+Any changes could break the connection to the database.
+Do not propose using environment variables or other methods for this file."

 key_directories:
   - path: "src/domain"
     description: "Core business logic, entities, and repository interfaces (ports)."